AI-Native Company

 If an agent sends work to another agent, a human, a database, or an external system, the company needs to know whether that work was received, understood, acted on, verified, and connected to the next step.

-They show a single impressive answer.
-They do not show the operating loop around the answer.
+That is where many AI demos break down.
+They show generation.
+They do not show receipt.
+They show a single impressive answer, but not the operating loop around the answer.

 An AI-native company cares about the loop.